Why Mykonos Still Deserves a Detour in 2026

 | Interni | Chora | Contemporary Mediterranean | 120-150 € | 1 month ahead |

-| Remezzo | Chora seaside | Grilled Fish | 80-100 € | 2 weeks ahead |
+| Remezzo | Chora seaside | Grilled fish | 80-100 € | 2 weeks ahead |

-| Scorpios | Paraga Beach | Fusion, Sunset | 100-120 € | 1 week ahead |
+| Scorpios | Paraga Beach | Fusion, sunset | 100-120 € | 1 week ahead |

-| Kiki's Tavern | Agios Sostis | Souvlakis, Authentic | 20-30 € | No booking |
+| Kiki's Tavern | Agios Sostis | Souvlakis, authentic | 20-30 € | No booking |

-| Alemagou | Ftelia Beach | Beach Club, Mediterranean | 60-80 € | 3-5 days ahead |
+| Alemagou | Ftelia Beach | Beach club, Mediterranean | 60-80 € | 3-5 days ahead |

 Real Budget for a Palace Stay in Mykonos

-A 4-night stay in a Mykonian palace in high season (June or September) comes to 4 500 to 7 000 € for two people, depending on expectations.
+A 4-night stay in a Mykonian palace in high season (June or September) comes to between 4 500 and 7 000 € for two people, depending on expectations.
 This budget includes a sea-view suite (800-1 200 €/night, or 3 200-4 800 € for 4 nights), airport transfers round-trip (100-120 €), 4-day car rental (250-300 €), 4 dinners at top tables (400-600 €), 4 light lunches (200-300 €), two spa treatments (300-400 €) and extras (private beaches, sunbeds, tips, 200-300 €).

 Experiences Not to Miss (Beyond the Hotels)